SSun97/simple_web_inventory/README.md

 ```
 mysql> CREATE DATABASE inventory;
 ```
-!!!Very Important!!! for MySQL version 6.0+ the 2 commands below need to be run one time. password is mySQL login credential, single quote mark ('')need to be added around the password.
+!!!Very Important!!! for MySQL version 6.0+ if you have issue connecting to DB server the 2 commands below need to be run one time. password is mySQL login credential, single quote mark ('')need to be added around the password.
 ```
 mysql> ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY '<password>';